-Asbestos siding was very commonly used in buildings and homes from around the 1920s until the 1970s, and can still be found in many older homes in the US and Canada. .
+Asbestos siding was very commonly used in buildings and homes from around the 1920s until the 1980s, and can still be found in many older homes in the U.S. and Canada.

-Asbestos siding (also called cement siding) was typically made by adding asbestos (which is a natural fibrous mineral) to Portland cement, which was then pressed into siding shingles that came in a wide variety of sizes, profiles, and textures
+Asbestos siding was made by adding asbestos — a naturally occurring mineral — to Portland cement.
+That cement was then pressed into siding shingles that came in a wide variety of sizes, profiles, and textures.

 What is Asbestos?

-Asbestos is a naturally occurring silicate mineral that has been mined and used in various applications for over 4000 years, with most applications and industrial uses of it beginning in the 1800s.
-The largest asbestos mine for many years was located in Asbestos, Quebec.
+Asbestos is a naturally occurring silicate mineral that has been mined and used in various applications for over 4,000 years, with most applications and industrial uses of it beginning in the 1800s.

 Asbestos Health Concerns

-Mesothelioma and other cancers — as well as asbestosis and other lung diseases — are a serious danger after continued, long-term exposure to fibers from asbestos-containing materials (ACMs), so the health risk is absolutely real in instances when a person has prolonged exposure to the fibers and inhales them.
+Mesothelioma and other cancers — as well as asbestosis and other lung diseases — are a serious danger after continued, long-term exposure to fibers from asbestos-containing materials (ACMs).

 Asbestos Remediation and Removal